coderdojo-banbridge/astro-pi/2018/LuxQuest/README.md

 #### Requirements

-The following commands need to be run in order to have code run as expected:
+The following commands need to be run in order to have code run the data recorder as expected in **space**:

 `pip install pyephem`

 `sudo apt-get install libjpeg-dev`

 `pip install pillow`

+And for the modeller:

+`pip install geopy`

+`pip install pandas`

 #### dataRecorder.py